 If your small business already has a website, but you’ve not taken the time to do keyword research, this is a great place to start.
 Find a good keyword research tool and figure out what your customers are searching for (i.e. what they care about).

-Once you’ve generally got a good idea for the main topics and keywords that you want to target, start reading through your pages and see if there are any sections of content that need to be rewritten in order to incorporate your keywords.
+Once you’ve generally gotten a good idea for the main topics and keywords that you want to target, start reading through your website pages and see if there are any sections of content that need to be rewritten in order to incorporate your keywords.

 Be careful here.
-Your not trying to stuff keywords into every sentence or paragraph.
+You shouldn’t try to stuff keywords into every sentence or paragraph.
 Google’s search algorithm is way too advanced to be tricked by this.

-Your goal as a small business leader should be to use the keyword research to understand your customer’s better, and then in turn serve them better with more relevant content that is detailed, transparent, and addresses their concerns, questions, desires, etc.
+Your goal as a small business leader should be to use the keyword research to understand your customers better, and then in turn serve them better with more relevant content that is detailed, transparent, and relevant to their concerns, questions, and desires.

 Make content easy to understand

-Think of an eighth grade level writing style.
+Aim for an eighth grade level writing style with simple sentences.
 This is how you want your content to be written.
-Simple sentences, just like the past 3.

-If you’re like me, this is hard.
-I tend to write more formally than I would speak, and with longer sentenced that can be hard to follow.
-When writing content for our web design firm, I focus on finding ways to break up content and keep things brief… though I don’t always do this!
+Many of us tend to write more formally than we would speak, and with longer sentences that can be hard to follow.
+When writing content for your website, focus on finding ways to break up content and keep things brief.

 Be sure that your content is up to date

-There are a surprising number of small businesses that totally neglect their website content, and before you know it, things are outdated.
+There are a surprising number of small businesses that completely neglect their website content, leading their site to quickly become outdated.

 Locations have changed, closed, or altered operating hours.
 Services and products have evolved (or simplified).
 Events that have already taken place are forgotten about and still live on the website.
 Links stop working.
 Images break.

-You name it and we’ve seen some variation of it.
-I get it, though!
-When you’re an SMB operator wearing all the hats, the last thing you’re able to direct your energy and attention to is updating your website content after that big event takes place.
+You name it, and we’ve seen some variation of it.
+But we completely understand!
+When you’re an SMB operator wearing all the hats, the last thing you’re able to direct your energy and attention to is updating your website content.

-You may be thinking, well my business doesn’t rely on our website to drive revenue or bring in new leads, so it doesn’t really matter if the content is not updated.
+If your business doesn’t rely on its website to drive revenue or bring in new leads, you may (incorrectly) think it doesn’t really matter whether you regularly update your content.

-If you don’t know how to get in and update this yourself, ask your web developer to show you how.
-What if you have a developer who wants to charge extra for this type of work?
-Find a better partner for your business.
+If you don’t know how to update your website yourself, ask your web developer to show you how.
+If you have a developer who wants to charge extra for this type of work, find a better partner for your business.

-For those who don’t usually have time for this type of work, next time you go through the web design process hire an agency who includes ongoing maintenance and support as part of the package.
+To avoid doing this type of work yourself, the next time you go through a new web design process, make sure to hire an agency who includes ongoing maintenance and support as part of your package.

-This is the part of on-page SEO that people usually know is very important, but aren’t willing to carve out the time for.
+This is the part of on-page SEO that people usually know is very important, but aren’t willing to make the time for.

 For your SEO to continually improve, you need to regularly create helpful, thorough, transparent content for your audience.

 Of course you need to optimize all content on your website, but this is different.
-Google appreciates high quality content that is relevant today, not yesterday.
+Google appreciates high quality content that is currently relevant.
 This means you need to be posting often about topics that are relevant to your audience.

-Naturally things for most industries are changing, and your business’ content (normally expressed in a blog) needs to continue to adapt with the industry.
+Naturally, many things for most industries are changing, and your business’s content (normally expressed in a blog) needs to continue to adapt with your industry.

 Quick tips on how to approach a blog for your small business